 Octopus also provides a Home Office Allowance program, in which we match 50% of what you spend on eligible home office equipment in a year.
 See the budget per year below:

 AUD $1,000 including GST

 USD $800 including sales taxes

 NZD $1100 including GST

-We pay 50% as a way of giving you the flexibility to choose what works best for you, whilst balancing the need to spend the company's money wisely, and avoiding fringe benefit tax issues that crop up if we paid the full amount.
-The intent behind this is to say that if you think you need a new top-of-the-line Aeron office chair, or a standing desk, or a new keyboard, Octopus will pay for half of it.
+We pay 50% as a way of giving you the flexibility to choose what works best for you whilst balancing the need to spend the company's money wisely.
+The intent behind this is to say that if you think you need a new top-of-the-line Aeron office chair, a standing desk, or a new keyboard, Octopus will pay for half of it.

-Ultimately, if you don't have a solid internet connection, a workable home office environment, and a working laptop and headset, you're going to have a hard time contributing at Octopus or doing the best work of your life.
+Ultimately, if you don't have a solid internet connection, a workable home office environment (ideally a dedicated space), and a working laptop and headset, you're going to have a hard time contributing at Octopus or doing the best work of your life.
 Our programs help, but ultimately it's up to you to find a solution.